cesar-gz/music-player-android-app/README.md

     * click 'Enable USB Debugging
     * connect phone to computer via USB
     * a pop up will say "blah blah blah", on the phone click "enable USB debugging on this device"
-* Click Run in Android studio to see the simple "Hello World" on your phone
+* Click Run in Android studio, let the gradle finish building, see the app on your phone

+### Adding music to a playlist
+* Long press on a song in the Library to add to a playlist